brevzin/cpp_proposals/1858_generalized_packs/generalized-packs.md

 :::

 It's not that I think that the reflection direction is bad, or isn't useful.
 Far from.
-It's just that dealing with `tuple` is, in no small part, and ergonomics problem and I don't think any reflection proposal that I've seen so far can adequately address that: neither from the perspective of declaring a pack (as in for `tuple` or `variant`) nor from the perspective of unpacking a tuple
+It's just that dealing with `tuple` is, in no small part, an ergonomics problem and I don't think any reflection proposal that I've seen so far can adequately address that: neither from the perspective of declaring a pack (as in for `tuple` or `variant`) nor from the perspective of unpacking a tuple